tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 To provide your own certificate, select `Provide certificate` and press `enter`.

 The next prompt asks for the file path to the private key.
-The path is relative to the directory where you invoked the AMPLIFY CLI command from.
+The path is relative to the directory where you invoked the Amplify CLI command from.
 If your certificate and key are stored in another directory from where you are running the CLI, then you must provide the full path to the files.

 After you provide the path for both the private key and the certificate, the CLI creates the secret in the `istio-system` namespace.